- Hours & Locations

 - Kids & Families

-- Programs & Registration
+- Events & Class Registration

 There are five early literacy practices which develop early literacy skills and help children get ready to read.
 Children who start Kindergarten with good pre-reading skills have an advantage.
 These practices are easy to incorporate into everyday activities and they are fun to do.
 Parents are a child's first teacher and children love doing things with a parent or other caring adult.
 Use the language you know best and start your child on a path toward reading success.